Skip to content

 Overview:

-Known by many as a skillet, the frying pan is a kitchen essential praised for its wide, level bottom and gently sloping sides.
-This cookware is a versatile piece of equipment that excels at searing, sautéing, and browning a wide variety of dishes.
+Often referred to as a skillet, the frying pan is a kitchen essential known for its wide, flat base and gently sloping sides.
+This versatile piece of cookware excels at high-heat cooking techniques such as searing, sautéing, and browning a wide variety of ingredients.

 Key Features: